 In case you are using the first method and searching online it becomes increasingly effortless thanks also partly to specific search platforms that allow for price comparison to access an interminable list of devices that are offered at prices so low that makes you wonder.

-Some popular Chinese brands go for just about the same amount as you pay for your favorite chewing gum.
+Some popular Chinese brands go for just about the same amount as you'd pay for your favorite chewing gum.

-Yet these devices have reached a level of performance that is striking considering that the most expensive or recent models usually costs half the price of an iPhone.
+Yet these devices have reached a level of performance that is striking considering that the most expensive or recent models usually cost half the price of an iPhone.

 Well not all that is retail cheap is exactly produced in a fair and human rights compliant way.

-It's a matter of fact if we truly want to change the way things are for things such as illegal immigration maybe we should change the way we buy first?
+It's a matter of fact if we truly want to change the way things are for issues such as illegal immigration and inequality maybe we should change the way we buy first?

 THE BLOOD RAN MACHINES

 It's a warm summer day, the end of july 2019 and Mr. Elon Musk is unveiling his next greatest thing yet, a neural interface that is set to change medical industry and the medical professions in the coming years and possibly so much more.

 While we are concerned of whether it is possible that a singularity will indeed happen and we will all wake up as machines one day, Mr. Musk and his brilliant team of engineers take our sights and minds off something that is happening on daily basis leaving less room to imagination, which is the barbaric exploitation of children for the sake of some big brands growth such as Huawei, Xiaomi, Lenovo, Renault and Tesla to name a few.

 What we are talking about here is as saddening as it is angering.